-All concerns must be reported and discussed with the Designated Safeguarding Leads, Deputy Designated Safeguarding Leads.
+All concerns must be reported and discussed with the Designated Safeguarding Lead, Deputy Designated Safeguarding Lead or senior member of staff.
 Behaviours can happen in school, online or in the community and are most likely to include, but not limited to:

-- abuse within intimate personal relationships between children; - bullying (including cyber bullying, prejudice-based and discriminatory bullying); - serious violence; - sexual violence such as rape, assault by penetration and sexual assault (this may include an online element which facilitates, threatens and/or encourages sexual violence); - sexual harassment such as sexual comments, remarks, "jokes", taunting and online sexual harassment which may be standalone or part of a broader pattern of abuse; - sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names; - physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes; - displaying pictures, photos or drawings of a sexual nature; - causing someone to engage in sexual activity without consent; - consensual and non-consensual sharing or nudes and semi-nude images or videos; - upskirting, which typically involves taking a picture under a person's clothing without their permission (this is a criminal offence); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; and - sexting and initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and many also include an online element).
+- abuse within intimate personal relationships between peers; - bullying (including cyber bullying, prejudice-based and discriminatory bullying); - serious violence; - sexual violence such as rape, assault by penetration and sexual assault (this may include an online element which facilitates, threatens and/or encourages sexual violence); - sexual harassment such as sexual comments, remarks, "jokes", taunting and online sexual harassment which may be standalone or part of a broader pattern of abuse; - sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names; - physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes; - displaying pictures, photos or drawings of a sexual nature; - causing someone to engage in sexual activity without consent; - online sexual harassment including consensual and non-consensual sharing of nude and seminudes images and/or videos, sharing of unwanted explicit content, sexualised online bullying, unwanted sexual comments and messages including on social media, sexual exploitation, coercion and threats and coercing others into sharing images of themselves or performing acts they are not comfortable with online; - upskirting, which typically involves taking a picture under a person's clothing without their permission (this is a criminal offence); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; and - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and many also include an online element). - When responding to reports of child on child abuse, the Designated Safeguarding Lead will respond to each report on a case-by-case basis.
+If an allegation is potentially criminal in nature, a report will be made to the Police.
+This will generally be in parallel to a referral to children's services.
+School can refer to the NPCC guidance When to call the Police for additional support.